Unix Shell (SSH) Access

 example.com@example.com

-If you're intentionally using key based login and seeing this error, the issue might be that your local copy of SSH isn't using the correct private key when making a connection.
-This can happen if you have many keys on your local machine, since SSH will try all of them until it hits a limit for failed login attempts.
-If it doesn't happen to try the correct one before then, you will see this error.
-To fix this, you should specify the key to use for our servers in your local ssh configuration file (normally located at ~/.ssh/config) like this:
+If instead you’re trying to use key based login but you’re seeing this error, the issue might be that your local copy of SSH isn’t using the correct private key when making a connection.
+This can happen if you have many keys on your local machine and SSH reaches the limit for failed login attempts before it has a chance to try all of them.
+To fix this, you can specify the correct key to use in your local ssh configuration file (normally located at ~/.ssh/config) like this:

 HostName example.com